-(a) Included in private schools. (b) Not a vailable.
+(a) Included in private schools.

 The figures for New South Wales are exclusive of students instructed at home through the medium of correspondence classes.

 In Victoria it is explained that the preponderance of male students is due to the larger enrolment of males in the correspondence classes.